The Gerund

 He demonstrated a great capacity for solving complex problems.

-The organization has a limited capacity for accommodating more participants.
+The organisation has a limited capacity for accommodating more participants.

 Approval of + gerund: